Strongly polynomial algorithm for a class of minimum-cost flow problems with separable convex objectives: Applications

 The complexity of \textsc{Error}$(f,F)$ is dominated by the Floyd-Warshall algorithm, $O(n^3)$ \cite{floyd62}.
 The problem is defined on an uncapacitated network, with the number of nonlinear arcs $m_N=|G|<n$.
 Thus Theorem~\ref{thm:running-time-bound} gives the following. \begin{theorem} For Fisher's market with linear utilities, the algorithm finds an optimal solution in $O(n^4+n^2(m+n\log n)\log n)$. \end{theorem} The algorithm of Orlin \cite{Orlin10} runs in $O(n^4\log n)$ time, assuming $m=O(n^2)$.
 Under this assumption, we get the same running time bound.

-To prove that the algorithm is strongly polynomial, let us verify the nontrivial condition (iii).
+To prove that the algorithm is strongly polynomial, let us verify the nontrivial requirement (iii) (see the Introduction).
 As discussed in Section~\ref{sec:shortest}, if the input is rational, we shall maintain that $f$, $\Delta$ and the $e^{\pi_i}$ values are rational; the latter are used in the computations instead of the $\pi_i$'s.
-At the initialization and in every successful trial, the subroutines described above are strongly polynomial and therefore return rational $f$, $\Delta$ and $e^{\pi_i}$ values, of size polynomially bounded in the input (note that the $e^{\pi_i}$ values above are denoted by $P_i$ for $i\in G$ and $R_i$ for $i\in B$, and $e^{\pi_t}=1$).
-Between two successful trials, $\Delta$ is always divided by two between two phases and the path augmentations change $f$ by $\pm \Delta$; the multiplicative Dijkstra algorithm described in the Appendix also maintains rational $e^{\pi_i}$ values.
-The sizes of the numbers remain polynomially bounded in $n$ and $m$ since the number of phases between two successful trials is $O(\log m)$.
+At the initialization and in every successful trial, the subroutines described above are strongly polynomial and therefore return rational $f$, $\Delta$ and $e^{\pi_i}$ values, of size polynomially bounded in the input (note that the $e^{\pi_i}$ values above are denoted by $P_i$ for $i\in G$ and $\beta_i$ for $i\in B$, and $e^{\pi_t}=1$).
+Between two successful trials, we can use the same argument as in Section~\ref{sec:quad} for quadratic costs: there are $O(\log m)$ such iterations, $\Delta$ is divided by two at the end of every phase, the path augmentations change $f$ by $\pm \Delta$ and \textsc{Adjust} by $\pm\Delta/2$.
+The multiplicative Dijkstra algorithm described in the Appendix also maintains rational $e^{\pi_i}$ values of polynomial encoding length.